 The table right shows a typical 125kW system.
 The savings for a school will depend on where it is located and thus how much electricity the system will generate.
-The online calculator then sets the price the school must pay for electricity based on achieving a 12-year payback, including all operating costs for the asset and a share of overall insurance, fund raising and fund management costs.
+The online calculator then sets the price the school must pay for electricity based on achieving a 13-year payback, including all operating costs for the asset.
 The surplus cash generated by the systems will initially be held back as additional reserves, but as these grow and it becomes clear that system is performing as planned or better, they will be paid out to schools and SfS.